Casey John Kotchman

 - High School Seminole (FL) High School

 - Born February 22, 1983 in St. Petersburg, FL USA

-Casey Kotchman is a first baseman who was a much-heralded prospect in the Anaheim Angels minor league system.
+Casey Kotchman was a first baseman who was a much-heralded prospect in the Anaheim Angels minor league system.
 He had a brief trial with the team in 2004, hitting .224 in 116 at-bats.
-Apparently the Angels had a deal in place to trade him to the Kansas City Royals at the 2005 Trading Deadline for Mike Sweeney, but that fell through.
-The proposed deal originally was reported by LA Times.
+Apparently the Angels had a deal in place to trade him to the Kansas City Royals at the 2005 trading deadline for Mike Sweeney, but that fell through.
+The proposed deal originally was reported by the Los Angeles Times.